Vyral/sean-zanganeh-blog/_drafts/youtube-introduction.md

 {% include youtube.html %}

-*Exciting news: I’ll be sharing my real estate expertise with you through my new video blog!*
+<center>*Exciting news: I’ll be sharing my real estate expertise with you through my new video blog!*</center>

 I’ve got some exciting news to report to you all today.
 <br>&nbsp;